Microsoft launches a new service for training deep neural networks on Azure

 Microsoft is giving ISVs new incentives to deploy on Azure

 At its Build developer conference, Microsoft today announced the launch of Azure Batch AI Training.
-While that’s a mouthful, the name pretty much tells you what it is: it’s a new service for batch training deep neural networks on the company’s Azure cloud computing platform.
+While that’s a mouthful, the name pretty much tells you what it is: a new service for batch training deep neural networks on the company’s Azure cloud computing platform.
 This service is now in private preview.
 It’s unclear when it’ll become available in public preview.

 The best way to think about Batch AI Training is probably as a managed AI training service where developers can focus on their models and don’t have to think about operating the underlying infrastructure.